 In addition several cross curricular themes are taught across several subjects, for example 'first aid' in PE and science in Y6, and many ICT based topics throughout the school.
 These cross curricular links are recorded in the planning.

-Setting: Girls are taught in sets for Maths, although a mastery approach is used with regard to maths planning and teaching. (in Year 5 and Year 6) The rest of the subjects are taught as from classes.
+Setting: Year 6 girls are taught in sets for Maths, although a mastery approach is used with regard to maths planning and teaching.
+The rest of the subjects are taught as from classes.

 Subject policies